fodorbalint/PathMaker/readme0.md

 But let's start with the simpler rules:

 - Future line extension: When a near end is at 2 distance left or right from the live end, it will fill the field between them if the live end steps elsewhere.
-That's what happened in the 5 x 5 example above before the line failed.
+That's what happened in the 5&nbsp;x&nbsp;5 example above before the line failed.

 <img src="References/0911.svg" width="7" /><img src="References/spacer.svg" width="1" /><img src="References/0911_0_1.svg" width="7" />

 In other situations, there is a 1-thin future line next to the live end that can be extended if its far end is at the corner.
-Though disabling this rule does not affect the total amount of walkthroughs on a 7 x 7 grid, I chose to include it in the project on the basis that if a future line can be extended, we should do it.
+Though disabling this rule does not affect the total amount of walkthroughs on a 7&nbsp;x&nbsp;7 grid, I chose to include it in the project on the basis that if a future line can be extended, we should do it.
 It can make a considerable difference.
 The left picture is without the rule, the right is with it.

 <!---->